cytoscape/cytoscape.js/README.md

 ## Tests

-QUnit tests are found in the [tests directory](https://github.com/cytoscape/cytoscape.js/tree/master/tests).
-The tests are automatically run against different versions of jQuery.
+Mocha tests are found in the [test directory](https://github.com/cytoscape/cytoscape.js/tree/master/test).
+The tests can be run in the browser or they can be run via Node.js (`make test`).